carini599/dog_breed_classifier/README.md

 ## Results <a name="results"></a>

-For results the results of my capstone project, please refer to my blog post on https://breuerei.de/classify-your-dogs-breed-or-find-your-barking-twin-my-journey-into-neural-networks/ and check out my Dog Classification App on https://breuerei.de/dog_app
+For results of my dog_breed_classification project, please refer to my blog post on https://breuerei.de/classify-your-dogs-breed-or-find-your-barking-twin-my-journey-into-neural-networks/ and check out my Dog Classification App on https://breuerei.de/dog_app

 ## Screenshots Web App